a-blondel/ea-nation-server/README.md

 # EA Nation Server

-An emulator of the EA Nation server.
+An emulator of the EA Nation server based on the Aries protocol.

 This project is a continuation of the [mohh-master-server](https://github.com/a-blondel/mohh-master-server), as the scope of the project has been extended to support more games.